The Adventure Activities Licensing Authority Management Board

 There are observers from the Department for Education, Scottish Government and the Welsh Assembly Government.

-The AALA is supported by a small team from HSE Field Operations and Policy Group.
+The AALA is supported by a small team from HSE.
 The team takes an active role in dealing with the sector and key stakeholders.
 Its role includes:

-- providing support, advice and guidance at a national level to HSE operational inspectors, local authority Environmental Health Officers and the Adventure Activities Licensing Service inspectors;
+- providing support, advice and guidance at a national level to HSE operational inspectors, local authority Environmental Health Officers and the Inspectors working on behalf of the Adventure Activities Licensing Authority

 - helping deliver HSE's plan of work;